 Just like that, I knew we had to talk.

-Because it’s easy to assume our kids would know what to do in certain situations.
+It’s easy to assume our kids would know what to do in certain situations.
 But asking outright is the only way to gauge how their minds are thinking and what they assume.
 The hypothetical delivery man luring him outside was an eye-opener for me.

 1. “What would you do if you got lost at [the grocery]?”

-- Stay put as long as possible
+- Stay put as long as possible.

 2. “What would you do if someone told you to keep a secret?”